-And then there is the blurb I did for Katherine D. Perry's gorgeous new book forthcoming from Finishing Line Press.
-A definite for all summer reading lists.
+And then there is Katherine D. Perry's gorgeous new book forthcoming from Finishing Line Press.
 It gets a shout out at Chattahoochee Review here.